JorgePBrown/cceic-i/README.md

     },
     {
-        "question": "Does the listener only have to attentively listen and read the speaker's body language?", "answer": false,
+        "question": "Does the listener only have to attentively listen and read the speaker's body language?", "options": [
+            "Of course",
+            "No, he also has to show that he is listening and understanding what is being said.", "No, he only has to listen."
+        ]
+        "answer": 1,
         "help": "No, it's important that the listener reinforces that they are listening, for example, through paraphrasing.​"
-    },
-    {
-        "question": "Should the listener ask questions?",
-        "answer": true,
-        "help": "Asking can help the listener clarify something he might have misunderstood and it also shows the speaker that the listener is interested in and understanding what he is saying."
     }
 ]
 ```